PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 Avoid:

 * Companies that don't know this or don't care about it, given [the current climate](https://techcrunch.com/2022/05/06/the-venture-slowdown-isnt-coming-its-here/) - this may change in an easier fundraising environment for early stage, capital-intense business models
-* Companies that you don't believe could get to default alive (lack of time and speed to get stuff done), if they aren't
+* Companies that you don't believe could get to default alive due to a lack of time and speed to get stuff done, if they aren't

 There are exceptions.
-For example, very low revenue numbers may lead to unrealistic growth rates (ie if I went from $1 to $2 of revenue yesterday, we'd be pretty darn rich if we kept that growth rate up).
+For example, very low revenue numbers may lead to unrealistic growth rates - if I went from $1 to $2 of revenue yesterday, we'd be pretty darn rich if we kept that growth rate up.

 "What's your runway?
 What assumptions are you making to calculate this?"

-If a company doesn't have product market fit, spending should be minimal so there's as much time as possible to find it.
+If a company doesn't have product-market fit, spending should be minimal so there's as much time as possible to find it.
 Spending a lot and having a big team just makes it harder to change direction rapidly.

 If a company has strong product market fit _and_ has a ton of traction, a shorter runway is ok.